janleague/pixelworlds-mining-mod/READ.md

 3. Open Pixel Worlds with Steam, and inject it.

 # NEWS
-- GMOD Fixed by pixel worlds, dont use it.
+- GMOD fixed by pixel worlds, dont use it.
 - Every script works well, you can use all.

 # IMAGES